rhyslwells/Data-Archive/content/standardised/Determining Threshold Values.md

-In [[binary classification]] problems, a threshold value is used to convert predicted probabilities into discrete class labels.
+In [[Binary Classification]] problems, a threshold value is used to convert predicted probabilities into discrete class labels.
 The choice of threshold significantly impacts the model's performance, affecting [[Evaluation Metrics]].

 Important Considerations:
 * [[Imbalanced Datasets|Class Imbalance]]: If the classes are imbalanced, the choice of threshold can be significantly affected.
 Techniques like oversampling, undersampling, or using weighted loss functions can help mitigate the impact of class imbalance.